 Of note, year-to-date there has been a wide divergence in returns across economic sectors.
 Since the end of the first quarter we have seen an increase in the number of well-established consumer companies and major telecom companies with sharply lower share prices; for example, year-to-date: Wal-Mart -12%, Campbells -13%, J&J -12%, Kraft-Heinze -17%, Colgate -13%, P&G -14%, AT&T -15%, Comcast -17% to name a few.

-Note in the graph to the right the variations in results by the economic sectors of S&P 500 stocks.
+Note in the graph below the variations in results by the economic sectors of S&P 500 stocks.
 As indicated above, year-to-date the S&P 500 has generated about a net zero return.

 The table below highlights a few on the stocks that have been driving the Info Tech and Consumer Discretionary sectors.